Schr\"odinger Bridge Mamba for One-Step Speech Enhancement: Experiments and Results

 \textbf{SB-NCSN++}~\cite{jukic2024schr}: The classical model of SB for SE.
-We include three versions for 50-steps inference (\textbf{SB-NCSN++(50)}), 10-steps inference (\textbf{SB-NCSN++(10)}) and 1-step inference (\textbf{SB-NCSN++(1)}) in experiments.
-Note that the 1-step version follows the same inference strategy as in SBM.
+We include three versions for 50-steps inference (\textbf{SB-NCSN++(50)}), 10-steps inference (\textbf{SB-NCSN++(10)}) and 1-step inference (\textbf{SB-NCSN++(1)}).
+The 1-step version follows the same inference strategy as SBM.
+Due to the absence of public checkpoints, we re-trained models following the paper and open-sourced codes using the same datasets for SBM.
+We also tried different losses following the design of SBM and literature~\cite{jukic2024schr,li2025bridge,kong2025a2sb}, and report SB-NCSN++ baselines with the best results.